qua-platform/py-qua-tools/qualang_tools/video_mode/README.md

 Note that you can also access to the full list of QUA variables declared in the program through the ```video_mode.variables``` attribute.

-Alternatively, you can also access the QUA variables later in the code as follows:
+Alternatively, you can also access the QUA variables later in the code as follows (note that the order of the variables is the same as the order of the parameters in the `parameters_dict` as of Python 3.7):
 ```
 with program() as video_mode_prog:
     amp_param1, amp_param2, ... = video_mode.declare_variables()